Chibundu Onuzo: Awards and recognition

 The Spider King's Daughter won a Betty Trask Award (2013), and in 2012 was shortlisted for the Dylan Thomas Prize and the Commonwealth Book Prize.
 In addition the novel was longlisted for the Desmond Elliott Prize and for the Etisalat Prize for Literature in 2013.

 In April 2014 Onuzo was selected for the Hay Festival's Africa39 list of 39 Sub-Saharan African writers aged under 40 with potential and talent to define future trends in African literature.

 In June 2018 Onuzo was elected a Fellow of the Royal Society of Literature in its "40 Under 40" initiative.
+Welcome to Lagos was shortlisted for the Encore Award.

 At the 2020 American Black Film Festival, the HBO Short Film Competition was won by Dọlápọ̀ Is Fine, for which Onuzo co-wrote the screenplay and which was based on her short story "Sunita".
 The film, which was directed by Joan Iyiola, has also been longlisted for the Bafta British short film award.